transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

 and to use it running a test personality server on an EC2 VM.
 The Tessera test stack will be comprised of an Aurora RDS MySQL database and a private S3 bucket.
 This codelab will also guide you to connect both the RDS instance and the S3 bucket to your VM.
+Please, note that Aurora is not covered by free tier accounts.

 ## Prerequisites
 For the remainder of this codelab, you'll need to have an AWS account,